A. Coverage of hearings and sittings

 - Live transmission of hearings/sittings in French and English on a large screen;

-- Shared Wi Fi access with limited upload capacity (reporters are invited to use their own mobile networks)
+- Internet: shared Wi Fi and Ethernet access with limited upload capacity (reporters are invited to use their own mobile networks, or their own Ethernet cables)

 - Audio outputs: XLR outputs